tchibatron/dbeaver/Application-Window-Overview.md

 Editors are windows in which you can interact with the content of files and databases.
 For more information about particular editors, see [Editors](https://github.com/serge-rider/dbeaver/wiki/Editors) article.

 Both views and editors can appear as separate windows or as tabs stacked with other views/editors in a tabbed window.
+The following image shows the title bar of a tabbed window.
+If tabs do not fit in the title bar of a tabbed window, they become hidden.
+To see the list of hidden tabs, click the Show List icon that also indicates their number:

 <img src="https://www.dropbox.com/s/nsbsmie3dx548lq/tabbed%20window.png?raw=1">